Vaudeville Managers Association: National Vaudeville Artists

+"Any member could protect his act.
+All he had to do was to enclose a copy of his material in a sealed envelope and deliver it to the N.V.A. office.
+The envelope was placed in the Protected Material files.
+Later, if a plagiarist was brought to bay, the act preferred charges, the sealed envelope was opened, and the N.V.A. officials dispensed justice.
+Hundreds of acts protected their material through this service.
+After Albee's death, vaudeville started over the hill and took the N.V.A. club with it."

+The N.V.A. office finally discontinued the Protected Material Department on September 15, 1947, "owing to lack of space."
+The originators of the material were invited to claim it in person; after 30 days the N.V.A. would dispose of the files left unclaimed.
+Ole Olsen remembered the storehouse of gags contained in the files, and purchased all of the remaining material that had been abandoned.

 Decline and dissolution

 In 1929 the National Vaudeville Artists was taken in a hostile move by Joseph Kennedy.
 He kept Albee only as a figure head.
 One day Albee had an idea and was immediately told "You are nothing".
 A year and half later Albee died.

-Some of the theaters began offering combinations of film and vaudeville, or film only. his mix of film and vaudeville remained popular for many years.
+Some of the theaters began offering combinations of film and vaudeville, or film only.
 By 1925 the Albee-Keith chain was down to 350 theaters.
 By 1926 there were only twelve theaters dedicated to big-time vaudeville.

 In 1927 the Orpheum merged with the Keith-Albee chain.
 In October 1928 the consolidated Keith-Albee-Orpheum company combined with the Radio Corporation of America and the Film Booking Office.
 The new company was called Radio-Keith-Orpheum (RKO).
 The former vaudeville theaters became cinemas.